zulip/zulip/docs/contributing/code-reviewing.md

 If you need help or think an open discussion topic requires more feedback or a more complex discussion, move the discussion to a topic in the Zulip development community server.
-Be sure to provide links from the GitHub PR to the conversation (and vise versa) so that it's convenient to read both conversations together.
+Be sure to provide links from the GitHub PR to the conversation (and vice versa) so that it's convenient to read both conversations together.

 ## Principles of code review